Zuckerberg and Co. like to keep us on our toes.

 Getting comfortable working with your data will help take away the guessing in your content creation and help with your posting strategy.
 Your Facebook Insights show you the best times to post, your page demographics, and the types of content that increase and decrease engagement.

 If you want help understanding what your audience really cares about, Cerkl’s A.I. can help.
-Cerkl clients enjoy topic level interest data for each audience member, along with organization-wide insights.
-Wanna see?
+Cerkl clients enjoy topic level interest data for each audience member, along with organization-wide insights. [new paragraph] Wanna see?
 Let one of our engagement specialists show you how you can save 40 hours a month while increasing engagement.
+Book a demo now.